learn-co-curriculum/hs-intro-web-design-prompt-to-do/README.md

 Once you've taken in all the information, use the `alert` function to summarize their responses and print them back out in the user.

 You can test your code by opening up `index.html` in the browser.
 You'll also want to make sure that `js/get-to-know-you.js` has been appropriately linked to `index.html`.
-<a href='https://learn.co/lessons/hs-intro-web-design-prompt-to-do' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-intro-web-design-prompt-to-do' title='Getting To Know You'>Getting To Know You</a> on Learn.co and start learning to code for free.</p>